gregkrsak/phase-deuce/README.md

 # How do I use this?

+From the command line, type `phase-deuce.py` (or `phase-deuce.py -h` for a list of options)

-phase-deuce is a console application, written in Python.
-That means you'll need to open a terminal window and execute it manually, from the command line. *If you don't have the Python language installed on your computer, you'll need to install it before this app will work.*
+Note that phase-deuce is a console application, written in Python.
+That means you'll need to open a terminal window and execute it manually, from the command line. *If you don't already have the Python language installed on your computer, you'll need to install it before this app will work.*

 # What does phase-deuce actually do?